Senpai wa Otokonoko – Glossary

-Licensed translations of Senpai wa Otokonoko are available in six languages.
+Licensed translations of Senpai wa Otokonoko are available in seven languages.
 This page will be updated as additional translations are released.

 Series Info | Glossary